-Quantum Counting using the Iterative Quantum Amplitude Estimation Algorithm
+Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

-More precisely, the counting problem is, given a boolean function \(f :\{0, 1\}^n\rightarrow\{0,1\}\), estimate the number of inputs \(x\) to \(f\) such that \(f(x)=1\).
+More precisely, given a Boolean function \(f :\{0, 1\}^n\rightarrow\{0,1\}\), the counting problem estimates the number of inputs \(x\) to \(f\) such that \(f(x)=1\).

-Setting the problem
+Setting Up the Problem

-We will choose the equation:
+We choose this equation:

-Amplitude Estimation using Phase Estimation
+Amplitude Estimation Using Phase Estimation

-Given a state \(|\psi\rangle\) such that \(|\psi\rangle=\sqrt{a}|\psi_1\rangle+\sqrt{1-a}|\psi_0\rangle\) we can measure \(a\) up to arbitrary precision, given the following building blocks: 1) State Preperation: A unitary \(A\) such that: \(A|0\rangle = |\psi\rangle = \sqrt{a}|\psi_1\rangle+\sqrt{1-a}|\psi_0\rangle\)
+Given a state \(|\psi\rangle\) such that \(|\psi\rangle=\sqrt{a}|\psi_1\rangle+\sqrt{1-a}|\psi_0\rangle\) we can measure \(a\) up to arbitrary precision, given the following building blocks: 1) State preparation: A unitary \(A\) such that: \(A|0\rangle = |\psi\rangle = \sqrt{a}|\psi_1\rangle+\sqrt{1-a}|\psi_0\rangle\).

 2) Oracle: A unitary \(S_{\psi_1}\) such that \(S_{\psi_1}=I-2|\psi_1\rangle\langle\psi_1|\), which adds a \((-1)\) phase to \(|\psi_1|\psi\rangle\rangle\) and does nothing to any orthognal states to \(|\psi_1\rangle\).
 This is effectively a reflection around the "good" state \(|\psi_1\rangle\).

-In the subspace spanned by \(|\psi_1\rangle\) and \(|\psi_0\rangle\), \(Q\) has 2 eigenvalues:
+In the subspace spanned by \(|\psi_1\rangle\) and \(|\psi_0\rangle\), \(Q\) has two eigenvalues:

-Therefore, if we apply a QPE on \(A|0\rangle\) we will have these two eigenvalues encoded in the QPE register, however, both give the value of \(a\), so there is no ambiguity here.
+Therefore, if we apply a QPE on \(A|0\rangle\) we have these two eigenvalues encoded in the QPE register; however, both give the value of \(a\), so there is no ambiguity.

-Arithmetic oracle
+Arithmetic Oracle

-Here we define the \(S_{\psi_1}\) oracle:
+We define the \(S_{\psi_1}\) oracle:

 from classiq import *